TriesteCitizen/ctf-writeups/README.md

 - SQL Injection
 - Network Inspection
 - Web Shells (malicious script that can be uploaded to a web server)
-- Brute Forcing (with tools like hydra (e.g. Agent Sudo)
+- Brute Forcing (with tools like hydra into FTP or SSH (e.g. Agent Sudo))
-- nmap
+- nmap -p- -sV -A
   1. Check version of software.
 Can it be exploited? https://www.exploit-db.com/
 - curl (-A to specify User-Agent. -L to follow any redirects)
 - Command Injection (modify payload according to given program/check for environment variables)